13th Cavalry Regiment (United States): Iraq War

 In March 2003, the United States invaded Ba'athist Iraq to depose the dictator Saddam Hussein and remove Iraq as a safe haven for international Islamic terrorism.
 1st Battalion, 13th Armor Regiment, known as Task Force Dakota, arrived on 1 April 2003 to augment units of the 3rd Brigade, 1st Armored Division who had spearheaded US assaults to the south of Baghdad.
-The Brigade was attached to the 3rd Infantry Division and controlled the Kadhimiya area of Baghdad immediately after the initial invasion of Iraq.
+The brigade was attached to the 3rd Infantry Division and controlled the Kadhimiya area of Baghdad immediately after the initial invasion of Iraq.
 TF Dakota participated in numerous operations aimed at subduing insurgents including Operation Bulldog Flytrap, Operation Bulldog Mammoth, and Operation Cancer Cure.
 The Battalion redeployed to Fort Riley, Kansas on 2 April 2004.
 Less than a year later, in February 2005, the 3rd BCT deployed to Iraq for a second time, again attached to the 3rd Infantry Division.
 TF Dakota was primarily stationed north of Baghdad in the Taji, Mushahda, Tarmiyah, Husseiniya, and Rashidiya districts.
 The Battalion was redeployed to Ft.
 Riley in January 2006.

-The 2nd Squadron, 13th Cavalry Regiment stood up in 2008 as part of 4th Brigade Combat Team (Highlanders), 1st Armored Division at Ft Bliss, Texas.
+The 2nd Squadron, 13th Cavalry Regiment (Sabers) stood up in 2008 as part of 4th Brigade Combat Team (Highlanders), 1st Armored Division at Ft Bliss, Texas.
 The Squadron deployed to Iraq in support of Operation Iraqi Freedom from May 2009 to May 2010.
 The 1st Squadron, 13th Cavalry Regiment (Warhorse) stood up in 2009 as part of the 3rd Infantry Brigade Combat Team, 1st Armored Division at Fort Bliss, TX.
-In April 2009, 4th Brigade, including 2-13 Cavalry, deployed to the southern Iraqi provinces of Dhi Qar, Maysan, and Al-Muthanna, as the Army's first "advise and assist brigade," a concept in which US forces would take a backseat to Iraqi Security Forces (ISF) and local government officials.
-The Brigade, under the command of COL Peter A. Newell and CSM Phillip D. Pandy, partnered with provincial reconstruction teams, civil affairs teams, US Department of State officials, and military transition teams, while assisting ISF and the Government of Iraq.
-The Brigade's partnership allowed over one million voters to participate in the election of 2010.
+In April-May 2009, 4th Brigade, including 2-13 Cavalry, deployed to the southern Iraqi provinces of Dhi Qar, Maysan, and Al-Muthanna, as the Army's first "Advise and Assist Brigade," a concept in which US forces would take a backseat to Iraqi Security Forces (ISF) and local government officials.
+The brigade, under the command of COL Peter A. Newell and CSM Phillip D. Pandy, partnered with provincial reconstruction teams, civil affairs teams, US Department of State officials, and military transition teams, while assisting ISF and the Government of Iraq.
+The brigade's partnership allowed over one million voters to participate in the election of 2010.
 For their actions in assisting elections in Iraq, 2nd Squadron, 13th Cavalry Regiment earned the Meritorious Unit Commendation.

 In July 2011, the 4/1 AD Highlanders deployed to Iraq in support of Operation New Dawn.
-The Brigade deployed under the command of COL Scott McKean, who later served as the 1AD Deputy Commanding General for Operations.
-2-13 Cavalry served with the Brigade for the entirety of this deployment and was a key part in maintaining security while US forces withdrew from Iraq.
+The brigade deployed under the command of COL Scott McKean, who later served as the 1AD Deputy Commanding General for Operations.
+2-13 Cavalry served with the brigade for the entirety of this deployment and was a key part in maintaining security while US forces withdrew from Iraq.
 4th Brigade was one of the last units to withdraw from Iraq as part of the closing of Operation New Dawn.